 - UniByAv – Simple obfuscator that takes raw shellcode and generates Anti-Virus friendly executables by using a brute-forcable, 32-bit XOR key.

-- John the Ripper – Fast password cracker.
+- John the Ripper – One of the best Hacking Tools for Fast password cracker.

-- Hashcat – The more fast hash cracker.
+- Hashcat – Another One of the Hacking Tools The more fast hash cracker.

 - CeWL – Generates custom wordlists by spidering a target’s website and collecting unique words.